Trees benefit everyone by:

 - You have the right to maintain your property in a safe condition

 Oakville Hydro has hired the town's Urban Forestry section to conduct regularly scheduled tree maintenance to create the necessary clearances between hydro wires and nearby trees.
-Visit the Oakville Hydro site to find out which neighbourhoods will be affected, and to see examples of the types of trees that require pruning.
+Visit the Oakville Hydro site to find out which neighbourhoods will be affected.

 Town forestry maintenance crews prune and remove trees in woodlands throughout the town when necessary to protect the safety of people or property, or to promote forest health.
 All limb and trunk wood is left on site within the wooded area, according to practices endorsed by the International Society of Arboriculture (ISA).
 This encourages the natural regeneration of the woodland by providing biomass material for regrowth, provides habitat for woodland insects and animals, and leaves the sensitive woodland understory undisturbed.